TheSoftNode/TheSoftNode/README.md

 ### Hi there 👋

+- 🔥 I'm **Theophilus Uchechukwu**

-- 👀I'm interested in all web and data technologies.
+- 👀 I'm interested in all web and data technologies.

 - 🔭 I’m currently working on a **SaaS project** using **Django**, a **full-stack fundraising app** with **NestJS**, **React**, and **Clarity** smart contract language, and **SoftLearn**, a Learning Management System.